open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 We have a lot of exciting improvements that are planned or in progress to turn this application into the canonical example of the full power of OpenTelemetry.
+Below is a semi-exhaustive list of upcoming features but we're not limiting ourselves to just the items listed here.

 - Language examples for [C++](https://github.com/open-telemetry/opentelemetry-demo-webstore/issues/36),